 Surprise, surprise, another Italian brand makes a list.
 Are you sensing a theme?
 Italians know espresso.
 Along with Lavazza, Illy is a global force in coffee beans, specializing in carefully crafted 100% Arabica blends.

-It takes years of experience to bring these flavors together perfectly, and Illy has perfected the process.
+It takes years of experience to bring these flavours together perfectly, and Illy has perfected the process.